docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     ??? warning "Using Multiple Domains"

-        Unlike the current script for OpenDKIM, the Rspamd script will **not** create keys for all domains DMS is managing, but only for the one it assumes to be the main domain (_derived from the FQDN assigned to DMS, minus any subdomain_).
-Moreover, the default `dkim_signing.conf` configuration file that DMS ships will also only contain one domain.
+        Unlike the current support for OpenDKIM, DKIM keys generation for Rspamd will **not** create keys for all domains DMS is configured to manage.

+        DKIM keys are generated only for what is assumed as the primary mail domain (_derived from the FQDN assigned to DMS, minus any subdomain_).

-        If you have multiple domains, you need to run the command `docker exec -it <CONTAINER NAME> setup config dkim domain <DOMAIN>` multiple times to create all the keys for all domains, and then provide a custom `dkim_signing.conf` (for which an example is shown below).
+        If you have multiple domains, you need to:

+        - Run the command `docker exec -it <CONTAINER NAME> setup config dkim domain <DOMAIN>` multiple times to create a key for each domain DMS should sign for.
+        - Provide a custom `dkim_signing.conf` (for which an example is shown below), as the default config only supports one domain.

     !!! info "About the Helper Script"